giantswarm/gatekeeper-app/README.md

 ## Development

-How to install your gatekeeper into a tenant cluster
+How to install gatekeeper into a tenant cluster

 ```
 $ GITHUB_TOKEN=<your github token> # created at https://github.com/settings/token